 Once you have set up your WordPress, Installed a template, and configured your site for SEO, it’s time to start creating the essential pages for your blog.

-Here’s a simple, step by step guide to create your first page on the modern Gutenberg WordPress editor.
+Here’s a simple, step-by-step guide to creating your first page on the modern Gutenberg WordPress editor.

 Click Add New

 Add New Elements – use the blocks to build your page

 How to create your first post on WordPress

 Finally, after all the hard work, you are ready to publish your first post.

 To write your first post, follow these steps:

 Note, though, it’s almost the same as creating a page.